vitalik/django-ninja/docs/docs/proposals/cbv.md

 !!! warning ""
-    This is just a proposal and it is **not present in library code**.
-But eventually this can be a part of Django Ninja.
+    This is just a proposal and it is **not present in library code**, but eventually this can be a part of Django Ninja.

     Please consider adding likes/dislikes or comments in [github issue](https://github.com/vitalik/django-ninja/issues/15) to express your feeling about this proposal

 ## Problem

-An API operation is a callable which takes a request and parameters and returns a response.
-But it is often a case in real world when you need to reuse same pieces of code in multiple operations.
+An API operation is a callable which takes a request and parameters and returns a response, but it is often a case in real world when you need to reuse the same pieces of code in multiple operations.

 Let's take the following example:

- - We have a TODO application with Projects and Tasks
+ - we have a Todo application with Projects and Tasks
- - Each project have multiple tasks
+ - each project has multiple tasks
- - and as well each project may have an owner(user)
+ - each project may also have an owner (user)
- - other users should not be able to access project they not owe
+ - users should not be able to access projects they do not own

 Model structure is something like this: